capnproto/capnproto-rust/README.md

 contain borrowed references to the raw buffers that contain the encoded messages.
 Those underlying buffers are never actually copied into separate data structures.

-The generated code for example above also includes a `point_tracker::Server` trait with an `add_point()` method, and a `point_tracker::Client` struct with an `add_point_request()` method.
+The generated code for the example above also includes a `point_tracker::Server` trait with an `add_point()` method, and a `point_tracker::Client` struct with an `add_point_request()` method.
 The former can be implemented to create a network-accessible object,